 Bagless vacuums are becoming increasingly popular as their technology improves.
 The big advantage is that they eliminate the hassle of buying and replacing bags, which is better both for the environment and your wallet.
 Today's bagless vacuums have improved filtration systems to trap allergens and dust, keeping those tiny particles from flying around the room or resettling on the room's furnishings.
 They're also easier and neater to empty than they used to be.
 However, if you prefer the additional filtration of a bagging vacuum, see our discussion of the best bagged vacuums elsewhere in this report.
 Don't like to vacuum?
 See our recommendations for robotic vacuums and sit back and let them do the dirty work.

-The NV501 is also highly versatile, doubling as a canister vacuum using the Shark's "Lift-Away" process to simply detach it from the main vacuum unit, which makes it a breeze to clean in tough spots like stairs and under beds.
+The NV501 is also highly versatile.
+It can be converted into a canister vacuum using the Shark's "Lift-Away" process to simply detach the main vacuum unit and power head from the upright's framework, which makes it a breeze to clean in tough spots like stairs and under beds.
 The NV501 has an 11.5-inch cleaning path, a bit narrow compared to some upright vacuum cleaners, and some say they wish it were wider; however, its extreme maneuverability and good array of included accessories make that a non-issue, most say.
 In fact, many owners note that it fits into spaces where larger, bulkier vacuums don't, like between and behind furnishings.
 Quite a few also comment that it's so easy to push that it doesn't feel like a chore to take those extra passes that its narrow width makes necessary.
+The power head is equipped with LED headlights, but most say they're too dim to provide much illumination.
 It weighs just under 16 pounds, which is considered lightweight compared to many other full-sized, upright vacuums.

-As for accessories, the NV501 has a nice selection, although we saw some comments that, for the price, the reviewer thought more should be included.
-Out of the box, the Shark Rotator includes an 11-inch crevice too, a dusting brush and a power brush for cleaning upholstery, and that particular attachment gets great review for picking up pet hair from furniture.
-The power head is equipped with LED headlights, but most say they're too dim to provide much illumination.
+As for accessories, the NV501 has a nice selection, although we saw some comments that, for the price, even more should be included.
+Out of the box, the Shark Rotator includes an 11-inch crevice too, a dusting brush and a power brush for cleaning upholstery, and that particular attachment gets great reviews for picking up pet hair from furniture.
 If you need more accessories, there are quite a few that are available to buy separately.

 Allergy sufferers and pet owners are the biggest fans of the Shark Rotator Professional Lift-Away In addition to the power brush that whisks pet hair off furniture, it features a sealed, HEPA filter to trap allergens.
 Owners say they see very few emissions from this vacuum -- and it earns an Excellent in professional tests in that category -- something they say helps keep their air cleaner.
 Many say they see a noticeable improvement in deeper cleaning of carpets than previous vacuums they have owned.

-If you primarily have bare floors in your home, you may want to take a look at the Dyson Ball Multi Floor (Est. $420), formerly known as the Dyson DC65.
-Its self-adjusting cleanerhead makes it a breeze to transition from hardwood floors, to area rugs, to carpet and back again, say owners.
+If you primarily have bare floors in your home, you may want to take a look at the Dyson Ball Multi Floor (Est. $400), formerly known as the Dyson DC65.
+Its self-adjusting cleaner head makes it a breeze to transition from hardwood floors, to area rugs, to carpet and back again, say owners.
 That makes it easy to use on area rugs without pulling their corners up into the vacuum.
 It also gets great reviews for picking up everything from the finest dust motes and pet hairs, to chunky challenges like pet food and litter without scattering it across the floor.
 Some owners say that its ball technology takes some getting used to as it feels skitterish on hard floors, but once they get used to it they praise the easy navigation.

 The Hoover WindTunnel gets raves from owners for its performance on pet hair, but many note that it works better on carpet than on hardwood floors -- and professional testing bears that out.
 This is probably due to the fact that it lacks a brushroll shutoff, which can result in debris being spewed around the floor as it hits the roller.
 However, The WindTunnel includes a crevice tool, powered hand tool, extension wand and combination upholstery tool/dusting brush -- a very good number of versatile attachments compared to even high-end bagless upright vacuum cleaners

-Unlike the 30-foot cords on the Shark and Dyson, the WindTunnel has a shorter 27-foot cord that is retractable, but some owners say the retraction function stops functioning after just a few uses.
+Unlike the 30-foot cords on the Shark and Dyson, the WindTunnel has a shorter 27-foot cord that is retractable, but some owners say the retraction mechanism stops functioning after just a few uses.
 The dirt cup is reported to be on the small side, owners say, and pet fur tends to accumulate and get stuck in the bottom of the cup, requiring manual cleaning or using your fingers to remove the packed-in fur.

 Elsewhere in this report: